Sunset and evening star,

 Once she passed, the grief was overwhelming.

-Days can still be very difficult but the first 4 or so months after her passing was excruciating.
+Days can still be very difficult but the first 4 months or so after her passing were excruciating.
 Not just for myself but for the children as well.
 They loved their Abuela so much.
 They spent a lot of time with her so this loss was just as painful for them.

-There were days that we would start our Bible lessons with swollen eyes after a tear-filled evening, and a mere 10 minutes into our lesson, one of the boys would break down crying again.
+There were days when we would start our Bible lessons with swollen eyes after a tear-filled evening and a mere 10 minutes into our lesson, one of the boys would break down crying again.
 That inevitably would lead more of us to tears.
-We’d spend time consoling one another, praying, and spending the rest of the day visiting Papa or one of my sisters.
-It was a hard, hard time.
+We’d then spend time consoling one another, praying, and spending the rest of the day visiting Papa or one of my sisters.
+It was a hard time.

 There were days filled in sadness and days filled in anger.